linrax: A JAX Compatible, Simplex Method Linear Program Solver

 \section{Abstract}

-We present \linrax{}, the first simplex based linear program (LP) solver compatible with the JAX ecosystem.
-In many control algorithms, LPs are often automatically generated and frequently solved either offline or online in the control loop.
-This motivates the design of \linrax{}, which is especially suited for compilation into a complex JAX-based pipeline as a subroutine.
-We discuss the challenges associated with implementing a general purpose LP solver under strict design requirements from JAX.
+We present \linrax{}, the first simplex based linear program (LP) solver in the JAX ecosystem.
+In many control algorithms, LPs are often automatically generated and solved online in the control loop.
+This motivates the design of \linrax{}, which is especially suited for compilation into a large JAX-based pipeline as a subroutine.
+We discuss the challenges of implementing a general purpose LP solver under strict design requirements from JAX.
 Notably, we can solve general problems which may include dependent constraints---something not possible with existing JAX-compatible LP solvers that use first-order techniques and may fail to converge.
-We demonstrate the utility of \linrax{} through several examples, including a robust control synthesis pipeline for a nonlinear vehicle model using automatic differentiation through a LP-based reachable set framework.
+We demonstrate \linrax{}'s utility through several examples, including a robust control synthesis pipeline for nonlinear vehicles using automatic differentiation through a LP-based reachable set framework.